riferrei/getting-started-with-ccloud-java/README.md

-# Using Protobuf in Confluent Cloud
+# Getting Started with Confluent Cloud
 Example of Java application that produces and consumers Protobuf records with Confluent Cloud.